DraconicDragon/ComfyUI-RyuuNoodles/README.md

 Too lazy to add detailed information here but the code to display it on the node is in `tokenCounterOverlay.js` using mainly `nodeType.prototype.onDrawForeground` and the code that turns text into tokens is in `update_token_count.py`

-There is a minimal standalone version/script for CLIP-L here:
+There is a minimal standalone version/script for CLIP-L tokenization in python here:
 <https://gist.github.com/DraconicDragon/10ac26d0d11ea9b14a0edae5d728bc96>
 </details>